calvous/Surface-Fakedev/README.md

 sudo apt get install python3-crcmod python3-serial
 ```
 Mimics battery devices in /etc/fakedev (workaround until a battery module is available)
 Download zip file and unpack in your home directory.
-You make it excecutable.
-Sh won't work (too much bash stuff in there).
+Make it excecutable. "sh" won't work (too much bash stuff in there).
 ```
 chmod 755 install.sh
 ```